takitajwar17/firewatch/README.md

 ## What Firewatch Does

-- Creates a subreddit-level queue post for moderators.
-- Sends a post to Firewatch from the post menu, or queues it from reports, watched words, watched domains, comment bursts, repeated user wording, AutoModerator filters, and mod actions.
+- Creates a **subreddit-level Firewatch board post** that acts as the shared mod queue.
+- Adds posts to the queue when they’re **sent manually** from a post menu item, or when triggers detect signals like **reports**, **AutoModerator filters**, **watched words**, **watched domains**, **comment activity**, and **mod actions**.
-- Shows a simple 0-5 Firewatch rating and the reasons in plain Reddit terms: reports, comments waiting for a mod decision, users in review, reply clusters, watched words, watched domains, repeated phrases, and recent activity.
+- Shows a simple **0–5 attention rating** and plain-English reasons (so a mod can triage fast).
-- Lets one moderator claim the post so the team can see who is handling it.
+- Uses a **claim workflow** so the team can see who’s handling an incident (and avoid duplicate work).
-- Keeps Reddit-native controls close to the evidence: approve comments, remove comments with a removal note, ban a user after cleanup, lock or unlock posts, set flair, mark NSFW or spoiler, ignore reports, add mod notes, mute users, approve users, and remove recent user content.
-- Runs Automations as visible prepared actions for scam cleanup, repeated offenders, crowded thread cooldowns, and lock recommendations.
-- Saves handoff notes and final notes with the reasons, users, actions, and remaining review work.
-- Excludes moderator comments, AutoModerator, and Firewatch notices from user wording scores so the app does not score its own cleanup comments.
-- Includes demo drills that create a real source post, then seed sample reports and comments into Firewatch's review pipeline so moderators can test the workflow without posting harmful comments on Reddit.
+- Keeps **Reddit-native moderation actions** close to the evidence (approve/remove/spam, lock/unlock, ignore reports, crowd control, flair, user actions like mute/ban, and more—permission gated).
+- Supports configurable **Automations / Response Rules** that can suggest actions, prepare them for approval, or run selected actions when explicitly enabled.
+- Includes **demo drills** to seed realistic incidents for playtesting in a sandbox subreddit.
-- Deletes stored post or comment content when Reddit delete triggers arrive.
+- Removes stored post/comment content when Reddit sends delete triggers.

 ## How Moderators Use It